ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

 [Kustomize](https://kustomize.io){target="_blank" rel="noopener noreferrer"} is a tool for customizing Kubernetes resource configuration.

 !!! note "From the documentation overview"
     Kustomize traverses a Kubernetes manifest to add, remove or update configuration options without forking.
 It is available both as a standalone binary and as a native feature of kubectl.
+See the [Introducing Kustomize Kubernetes Blog Post](https://kubernetes.io/blog/2018/05/29/introducing-kustomize-template-free-configuration-customization-for-kubernetes/{target="_blank" rel="noopener noreferrer"}) for a more in-depth overview of Kustomize and its purpose.

 As part of doing things the "cloud-native way", we will be using Kustomize to manage resource changes across our `dev` and `staging` environments as well as injecting information from our pipeline (such as newly created image information with git commits) into our Kubernetes (OpenShift) resources.

-See our Kustomize configuration in our GitHub code in the subdirectories of the [ocp-files directory](https://github.com/ibm-wsc/spring-petclinic/tree/main/ocp-files){target="_blank" rel="noopener noreferrer"}
+To see how we use Kustomize, see the Kustomize configuration in our GitHub code in the subdirectories of the [ocp-files directory](https://github.com/ibm-wsc/spring-petclinic/tree/main/ocp-files){target="_blank" rel="noopener noreferrer"}

-See the [kubectl documentation](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/){target="_blank" rel="noopener noreferrer"} for more information about how to use Kustomize via kubectl / oc.
+For more information on how kubectl (and oc through kubectl) integrates Kustomize, see the [kubectl documentation](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/){target="_blank" rel="noopener noreferrer"}.

 ### Creating Custom Task for Kustomize

 Since there is no `ClusterTask` defined for Kustomize, we will create a custom task for this purpose.
 It will change into the Kustomize directory, run a Kustomize command on the directory, and then apply the files from the directory using the built-in Kustomize functionality of the oc command line tool (via kubectl's Kustomize support)

-1. Copy the `kustomize-deploy-resources` Task using the following definition (copy by clicking on the copy icon in the top right of the box below):
+1. Copy the `kustomize` Task using the following definition (copy by clicking on the copy icon in the top right of the box below):

-    ``` bash
+    ``` yaml
     apiVersion: tekton.dev/v1beta1
     kind: Task
     metadata:
-      name: kustomize-deploy-resources
+      name: kustomize
     spec:
       description: >-
         This task runs commands against the cluster where the task run is being